Meet our Champions

 Dan Shelley (Cardiff University, UK)

-Dan is a fluent Welsh speaker from North Wales but moved to study at Cardiff University.
-He has experiences within the School of Biosciences Microbiomes, Microbes, and Informatics group and the Medical Microbiology Laboratory at the University Hospital of Wales also.
-He is set to follow a carrier in Microbiology and to accomplish new challenges by studying bioinformatics.
-Dan become a Society Champion to help raise the awareness of microbiology and the threat of antimicrobial resistance but also to network with other microbiologists globally.
+I am a fluent Welsh speaker from North Wales but moved to study at Cardiff University, UK.
+I have experiences within the School of Biosciences Microbiomes, Microbes, and Informatics group and the Medical Microbiology Laboratory at the University Hospital of Wales too.
+I am set to follow a career in microbiology and to accomplish new challenges by studying bioinformatics.
+I became a Society Champion to help raise the awareness of microbiology and the threat of antimicrobial resistance but also to network with other microbiologists globally.

 Republic of Ireland